 Adopting a user onboarding tool such as UserGuiding will make life easier when it comes to creating and maintaining guided tours and other onboarding elements.

 I hope I was able to help make your website more accessible and digestible for your users!

 Frequently Asked Questions:

 What is the #1 software for creating guided tours?

-UserGuiding is among the most capable, easy to learn and master, and affordable guided web/product tour software for product, growth, design, and development teams.
+UserGuiding is among the most capable, easy to learn and master, and affordable guided web/product virtual tour software for product, growth, design, and development teams.
 It is an all-in-one and no-code user onboarding solution that offers much more than just guided tours.

 What is a great example of a guided product tour?